RikkiGibson/DreamPotato/README.md

     - For example, if I have `S.ARCADIA001.vms` and `S.ARCADIA001.vmi` files, I could rename them to `My file.vms` and `My file.vmi`, and the game will continue to recognize those files.
 - You can put any non-`.vmi`/`.vms` items in the folder you want and DreamPotato will ignore them.
 - DreamPotato doesn't watch the opened folder, so if you manually make changes in it, you need to reopen the folder in DreamPotato for the changes to get picked up.
+- `fs_root.bin` contains file system metadata as well as the VMU's color and icon (for display in the Dreamcast BIOS).
+If you delete it, it will be re-created with default settings.

 ### Configuration